Frames of Mind are committed to supporting the quality of life of families living with dementias, through creative digital engagement.

 Digital Self portraits from The Person Within project with C&C Housing Trust exhibited at The Menier Gallery, London.

-A film and animation project commissioned by JC to ease the transition of care home to a new site after 42 years.
-DA Celebrates the stories, skills and creativity of the residents and staff
+A film and animation project commissioned to ease the transition of Ella & Ridley to a new site after 42 years.
+Daringly Able celebrates the stories, skills and creativity of the residents and staff.